marveld21/stocks-analysis/README.md

         Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

 # Summary of Code Refactoring
-### Refactoring code increases code run effiencency and makes code easier to read but it can make it more difficult to write intially.
+### Refactoring code increases code runtime efficiency and makes code easier to read but it can make it more difficult to write initially.
 A good strategy is to get a piece of code working, then return to the code to refactor.

 ### Our original script worked correctly and did not take very long to run.
-Our refactored script took much longer to write but runs % faster.
-With such a small dataset it probably was unessasry but as the data scales up the refactored code will increase in value.
+Our refactored script took much longer to write but runs much faster.
+With such a small dataset it probably was unnecessary but as the data scales up the refactored code will increase in value.